 “We’ve always loved storage units over apartments,” Stockhausen says.
 The legalities and some of the other “drama” involved with wayward house renters (and subsequent evictions) proved to be too great of a headache, which led the brothers to explore other options.
 They erected their first storage facility in Wisconsin, consisting of three exterior buildings with a total of 150 units.
 They never turned back!

 Fast forward to 2018, and Stockhausen’s team is nearing completion on its Punta Gorda conversion project.
 Formerly a Walmart, the building was first turned into a classic-car museum that housed more than 200 rare, collectible vehicles.
-When the owner moved to a new location, the Stockhausen brothers saw the opportunity to convert the space into a state-of-the-art self-storage property.
+When the owner moved to a new location, the Stockhausen brothers saw the opportunity to convert the space, which had an appealing size and shape, into a state-of-the-art self-storage property.

 From Plan to Action

-Once the purchased was finalized, they got to work on the blueprints and project began to take shape.
-They added a second-level mezzanine to maximize revenue.
+Once the purchased was finalized, they got to work on the blueprints and the project began to take shape.
+The position of the girders provided enough height that they could add a second-level mezzanine to maximize revenue.
 This allowed them to “build up” rather than out, creating an additional floor on top of the original structure.

 Outside, the Walmart operators had begun (but never completed) an expansion that included posts and an overhang.
-Stockhausen’s crew saw the chance to use this pre-existing infrastructure as the groundwork for a boat/RV-storage shelter, creating an additional revenue source without investing a boatload of time and energy.
+Stockhausen’s crew saw the chance to use this structure as the groundwork for a boat/RV-storage shelter, creating an additional revenue source without investing a boatload of time and energy.

-The construction plan also included drive-through storage.
-Tenants will be able to literally drive their vehicles and moving vans into the facility and stay out of the elements.
-Being protected from rain, humidity, wind and bugs during move-in is almost invaluable for tenants.
-Not only can they skip the awkward umbrella juggle, their items will be saved from any undue damage during unloading.
+The facility design also includes a drive-through that allows tenants to drive their vehicles into the facility for loading/unloading and stay protected from rain, sun, humidity, wind and bugs.
+Not only can they skip the awkward umbrella juggle, their items will be saved from any undue damage.

 Lessons Learned and Advice to Give